 Yet even the disciples need an explanation of what Jesus has said, so He provides it, while expressing His sadness, or perhaps surprise, that they are "also still without understanding."
 He says that what goes into the stomach simply passes through the body.
 The things that come out of the mouth are far more able to defile us, because they proceed from the heart.

-Verse 19, in which Jesus names some of the most terrible of these things, reminds us that we have spiritual work to do.
-We must pray and struggle so that we can avoid and overcome the things He has named.
+Verse 15: 19, in which Jesus names some of the terrible things that can come from the heart and the mouth, reminds us that we have spiritual work to do.
+We must pray and work to avoid and overcome the things He has named.

-Verse 20, in which He says that eating with unwashed hands won't defile anyone, reminds us of the reason why the Pharisees hated and feared him, and would work so diligently to destroy Him.
+Verse 20, in which He says that eating with unwashed hands won't defile anyone, shows why the tradition-bound Pharisees hated and feared Him, wishing Him only destruction.